-We bring a rigorous and quantitative approach to the planning and evaluation of cycling and walking infrastructure.
+We aspire to bring a rigorous and quantitative approach to the planning and evaluation of cycling and walking infrastructure.
 Our focus is on identifying the practical lessons from projects and conveying these lessons in a clear and concise manner for decision makers.

 An evaluation of low cost connected local road cycling routes in the City of Darebin.